 The aim of the long run is to improve endurance.
-Do this at the correct intensity which is ideally 10-20% slower than a potential target pace.
+Do this at the correct intensity which is ideally 10-20% slower than marathon pace.
 You should be able to carry out a conversation running at this pace.
 If you prefer to use heart rate zones, try the runnersweb.com online calculator to give you an indication.